gwax/www-gwax/posts/2004/02/trial-by-fire.rst

-As a quick summary of the good ones, I thought that the Space Quest series was exceptional, the Quest for Glory series was quite good, and the Leisure Suit Larry series was also quite good (I suspect moreso now that I would be able to understand the sexual humor).
+As a quick summary of the good ones, I thought that the Space Quest series was exceptional, the Quest for Glory series was quite good, and the Leisure Suit Larry series was also quite good (I suspect more so now that I would be able to understand the sexual humor).
 I never really liked the King's Quest or Police Quest games all that much and I don't really remember any of the others.